almeyras/IP-over-LoRa/README.md

 # IP over LoRa

-Collection of scripts aimed for configuring EBYTE E22/E32 modules along with Raspbian for serial transmission using LoRa modulation.
+Collection of scripts aimed for configuring EBYTE E22/E32 UART LoRa MCU modules along with Raspbian for serial transmission using LoRa modulation.

 The pinout used for EBYTE E22 / E32 modules is: